hudmol/container_management/README.md

 To install, just activate the plugin in your config/config.rb file by including an entry such as:

-     # If you have other plugins loaded, just add 'managed_containers' to
+     # If you have other plugins loaded, just add 'container_management' to
      # the list
-     AppConfig[:plugins] = ['local', 'other_plugins', 'managed_containers']
+     AppConfig[:plugins] = ['local', 'other_plugins', 'container_management']

-And then clone the `managed_containers` repository into your ArchivesSpace plugins directory.
+And then clone the `container_management` repository into your ArchivesSpace plugins directory.
 For example:

      cd /path/to/your/archivesspace/plugins
-     git clone https://github.com/hudmol/managed_containers.git managed_containers
+     git clone https://github.com/hudmol/container_management.git container_management

 ## Upgrading from a previous release